 |Long Point, MA|

 Long Point Lighthouse guided ships into the harbor and warned of a sandbar that extended seaward a quarter mile from the tip of the point.
 The light was exhibited from a short, octagonal tower centered atop the peaked roof of the wood-frame keeper’s house that was built on pilings sunk eight feet into the sand.
-The keeper’s house had three rooms on its first floor and a small second floor.
-As there were similar lighthouses of this style built on the cape during the early 19th century, they came to be known as the “Cape Cod style.”
+The keeper’s house had three rooms on its first floor and bed chambers in the attic.
+As there were similar lighthouses of this style built on the cape during the early nineteenth century, they came to be known as the “Cape Cod style.”
 Unfortunately, no lighthouse of this design remains on the cape today.

 Keeper Derby wrote in 1842 for I.W.P.
 Lewis’ lighthouse survey that he had no well and relied on rainwater collected in a cistern, and while he was allowed a boat, there was no landing or boathouse.
 That year Derby’s boat was damaged in a storm and he spent $25 of his $350 annual salary to repair it.

 In 1853, the year Keeper Derby left the lighthouse, it was noted that the east side of the beach south of the lighthouse had worn away, but since the deterioration appeared to be slow, no corrective measures were recommended.